 A church of some character and recognisable as the work of George Goldie of York, who concentrated architectural decoration on the distinctive west facade.
 Changes to both the interior and exterior (especially the rendering of the west front) have removed much of the original High Victorian character but the single internal space remains dominated by the fine continuous open roof.
-There are no fittings of historical interest, but some well executed 20th century figurative stained glass.
+There are no fittings of historical interest, but some well-executed twentieth century figurative stained glass.

 St Leonard’s medieval chapel of the ancient Vavasour family seat Hazlewood Castle (just southwest of Tadcaster) became the focus for Catholic worship until the family gave land on what was then the outskirts of the town in 1868 (although a temporary chapel had been erected in 1865 on a another site).
-Fr Philip Vavasour raised over £1500 from public subscription.
-A new church and presbytery were built to the designs of York architects Goldie and Child, and Archbishop Manning opened the church with the Bishop of Beverley celebrating Pontifical High Mass on 31 August 1869.
-The two storey school seems to have been built a few years later.
-The parish was finally established in about 1897, when there were over 220 Easter communicants.
+Fr Philip Vavasour raised over £1,500 from public subscription.
+A new church and presbytery were built to the designs of York architects Goldie & Child, and Archbishop Manning opened the church with the Bishop of Beverley celebrating Pontifical High Mass on 31 August 1869.
+The two-storey school seems to have been built a few years later.

 Original Date: 1869